parimalaj/Image-downloader/README.md

 # Image-downloader
-Automatically Download the images from google
+Automatically download the images from google using python